kbidzhiev/kbidzhiev/Docker/Docker2.md

 ```bash
 docker run -it python:3.9-bookworm bash
 ```
-and "COMMAND" indicated the entrypoint command that runs container Others were executed without explicitly mentioning `bash` as the entrypoint
+and "COMMAND" indicates the entrypoint command that runs container.
+Others were executed without explicitly mentioning `bash` as the entrypoint
 ```bash
 docker run -it python:3.9-bookworm
 ```
 "COMMAND" shows `python3` which is the default entrypoint, as I mentioned when discussing option `CMD ["python3"]` in the Dockerfile.

+Tip:\
+Using the `-it` option allows you to reuse the container later.
+Without it, future attempts to start the container will result in it immediately closing.
+This is expected behavior because the computer starts Python in the container, receives no further commands, and exits successfully.
+Remember to include `-it` with `docker run` for interactive terminal containers.

-All of the containers above, if not used, can be deleted with
+All of the containers above, if not used, can be deleted after with
 ```bash
 # docker rm container_id
 docker rm 3978e2e905d1